 Now, when you open a Project, you’ll see a gallery of all of the Collections within that Project.

 Together, our new public sharing feature and the Project Collection Gallery give product managers, developers, and other stakeholders better visibility into works in progress, and designers can easily see what others are working on.

 In addition to making Collections easier to find and use, we also wanted to create more space for the Collections view.
 To remove distractions and help you get into flow, we removed the visual context of the Branch when you’re viewing a Collection.

 You’ll also notice that we’ve removed the Collections tab from the Branch view.
 That’s because you can now easily find them from the Branch Overview tab, as well as the Collections gallery.

 Quickly find Collections on merged Branches

 Collections used to seemingly disappear after merging a Branch.
-Now, when you merge a Branch into Master, the Collections you created from that Branch will remain visible and accessible in the Project Collection Gallery.
+Now, when you merge a Branch into Main, the Collections you created from that Branch will remain visible and accessible in the Project Collection Gallery.